 The Ohio Victims of Crime Compensation Program-Administered by the Ohio Attorney General's Office-helps victims with certain out-of-pocket court expenses caused by criminal acts.
 To be eligible for crime victim compensation, you must report the crime to law enforcement and cooperate with law enforcement in its investigation.
+The maximum total payments are limited to \$50,000, and several expenses have caps.
+Payments cannot be made for pain and suffering or for stolen, damaged, or lost property.

-Who may be eligible Who is not eligible: What payments can cover: Those injured during a violent crime Dependents of people killed in crimes Anyone responsible for a crime victim's finances, such as a parent or guardian The offender Anyone who engaged in a violent felony or drug trafficking within 10 years prior of the crime that caused the injury or during the pendency of the claim, or who was convicted of any felony in these time periods A claimant who has been convicted of a child endangering or domestic violence offense within 10 years prior to the crime that caused the injury or during the pendency of the claim Any victim who CVC judges to have contributed to the crime committed against them Medical and related expenses Counseling for immediate family members of victims of homicide, sexual assault or domestic violence Wages lost because of the crime Crime scene cleanup for personal security such as doors and windows The cost to replace items taken as evidence or damaged as a result of medical treatment or assessment Payment for hearing aids, eyeglasses or other vision aids, dental appliances, teeth or other dental aids, canes, walkers, wheelchairs and other mobility equipment Lost wages and travel expenses for family members of a deceased victim to attend court proceedings and burial expenses Financial support for dependents of a deceased victim
+Who may be eligible Who is not eligible: What payments can cover: Those injured during a violent crime Dependents of people killed in crimes Anyone responsible for a crime victim's finances, such as a parent or guardian The offender or accomplices of the offender Victims whose crimes are not reported to law enforcement Victims who do not fully cooperate with law enforcement Victims who committed criminal or tortious acts that a court determines contributed to their injuries Medical and related expenses Counseling for immediate family members of victims of homicide, sexual assault, or domestic violence Wages lost because of the crime Crime scene cleanup for personal security such as doors and windows The cost to replace items taken as evidence or damaged as a result of medical treatment or assessment Payment for hearing aids, eyeglasses or other vision aids, dental appliances, teeth or other dental aids, canes, walkers, wheelchairs, and other mobility equipment Lost wages and travel expenses for family members of a deceased victim to attend court proceedings and burial expenses Financial support for dependents of a deceased victim